Discover Some of the Best of Culebra

-The basic Sea Venture 1 tour (that we described above) costs $85, and includes kayaking, snorkeling, and transportation on Culebra.
-They have other options (for an additional cost) that include the ferry from Ceiba (Sea Venture 2), and flying (Sea Venture 3) from Ceiba or Isla Grande airports, and a stop at Playa Flamenco.
-They also offer a Turtles ‘n More tour for $29, which includes guided snorkeling (no kayaking) from Playa Tamarindo to see the turtles.
+The basic Sea Venture 1 tour (that we described above) costs $54, and includes kayaking, snorkeling, and transportation on Culebra.
+They have other options (for an additional cost) that include the ferry from Ceiba (Sea Venture 2) $59.
+It includes a stop at Playa Flamenco.
 All tours include snacks.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

 They run tours on 7 days a week.

 If you’re staying on Puerto Rico, allow a full day (8:30am until after 6:00pm).
 The actual kayak/snorkel part is about 3 hours.

 You can call them at 787-529-3536 for more information.

 You can visit the Culebra Island Adventures web site for more information or to make a reservation.

 You can email them at info@CulebraIslandAdventures.com for more information.

 If they are booked or not offering a tour on the day that you want to do it, Kayaking Puerto Rico offers a similar tour.